 CCCL permit managers are in charge of reviewing permit applications, issuing permits, ensuring compliance and consulting with permit applicants for specific counties.
 Even though permit managers are located in the Tallahassee office, they can share their extensive experience with permitting construction and other activities on their counties' beaches.

-Dial 850-245-2094 and the phone receptionist will connect you to appropriate CCCL staff available to answer your questions.
+Call our program staff at 850-245-2094 and the phone receptionist will connect you to appropriate CCCL staff available to answer your questions.
+You can also email us with any questions at CCCL@FloridaDEP.gov.

 CCCL field inspectors are considered the CCCL Program's "eyes" because of their responsibilities with meeting people on site, inspecting permit projects, and observing construction and other activities on Florida's beaches.
 The field inspectors work out of the DEP district offices around the state, which reduces their response time for site visits.
 In addition to following compliance of permitted CCCL projects, field inspectors answer questions about and issue permits for minor activities such as dune planting and dune walkovers.